Statue of Liberty Diversity/Multicultural Resources See also:

 Explaining Diversity [Archived page] - Different groups have different ways of responding to the common concerns of life: finding food and shelter, building relationships, defining ourselves, coming of age, forming communities, traveling from place to place-and many others.
 This site explores how the forces of environment, history, and creativity shape the varieties of human culture.
 (2007, Field Museum, Chicago)

-Facing History and Ourselves VIDEO [NOTE: Free registration required for access to teaching materials] - Resources for teachers and students that connect current events with historical background.
-Covers topics such as Democracy & Civic Engagement, Racism, Antisemitism, Genocide, Global Migration & Immigration, Human & Civil Rights, and more, plus teacher resources on current events.
+Facing History and Ourselves VIDEO [NOTE: Free registration required for access to teaching materials] - Teaching resources that connect current events with historical background.
+Covers topics such as Democracy & Civic Engagement, Racism, Antisemitism, Genocide, Global Migration & Immigration, Human & Civil Rights, and more.
 Middle school and up.
 (Facing History and Ourselves; non-profit organization)

 Fashion and Race - Resources that ''reveal the inextricable link between 'race,' power, privilege and aesthetics;'' high school and up.
 (Kimberly M. Jenkins, Assistant Professor, Ryerson University)